-The report will be presented by section vice-chair David C. Singer.
+The report will be presented at the April 4 meeting by Section vice-chair David C. Singer and Stephen A. Hochman, co-chair of the Section's Committee on ADR in the Courts.

 DISPUTE RESOLUTION SECTION NEW YORK STATE BAR ASSOCIATION